 Instructions for Table D2: Based on the proposed transactions listed in Question #17 and Table A5, provide an itemized list of the individual fees that represent the Fee Structure the Applicant anticipates will typically apply to investments closed with the requested NMTC Allocation and result in compensation to the Applicant (or Controlling Entity), an Affiliate or an Unaffiliated Third-Party.
 Applicants must disclose every fee to the extent practicable, regardless of the expected source and recipient, when in the NMTC investment lifecycle the fee is expected to be charged, and where in relation to the QEI it is expected to be charged.
-Applicants must not include transaction costs such as legal and accounting expenses that are not part of the Applicant’s fee structure.
+Applicants must not include transaction costs such as legal, financial modeling/projections, audit, tax preparation, and accounting expenses that are not part of the Applicant’s fee structure.
 Applicants should assume that they will receive the full amount of the requested NMTC Allocation and fund each of the proposed transactions listed in Question #17 and Table A5.

 Select 'Type' based on the time in the NMTC investment lifecycle the fee is expected to be charged: